-Contrary to the setting of \cite{Lounici14}, we critically lack estimators for the diagonal elements of the low-rank component $\Theta^*$ of the copula correlation matrix $\Sigma$.
-Hence, we deliberately exclude diagonal elements from the Frobenius norm in (\ref{eq:convex_program}), even though this choice leads to technical challenges in our proof.
-In fact, $\Sigma$ in the factor model typically has neither low effective rank nor low rank\footnote{Note that $\tr(\Sigma)=d$ so the effective rank of $\Sigma$ is $r_e(\Sigma)=d/\|\Sigma\|_2$, which is large unless $\|\Sigma\|_2$ becomes comparable to $d$.
-In addition, because $\Theta^*$ is positive semidefinite, if the diagonal elements of $V^*$ are all strictly positive, then $\Sigma=\Theta^*+V^*$ is positive definite and thus has full rank.}.
-Thus, although one could apply the method of \cite{Lounici14} instead of (\ref{eq:convex_program}) to estimate $\Sigma$, such an attempt amounts to seeking a low-rank approximation to a matrix that is in fact not low-rank, and consequently the oracle inequality resulting from a direct translation of \cite{Lounici14} will contain a large bias error.
-In contrast, program (\ref{eq:convex_program}) seeks to estimate the genuine low-rank or nearly low-rank component $\Theta^*$ of $\Sigma$, and hence results in a well controlled bias error, as we will see. \item \cite{Chandrasekaran12a,Hsu11} study the problem of decomposing a matrix $\Sigma$ (not necessarily a correlation matrix) into a low-rank matrix $\Theta^*$ and a sparse matrix $S^*$ with general sparsity pattern (i.e., the nonzero entries of the sparse matrix $S^*$ are fixed but are not known to be on the diagonal) based on noisy observation $\wh\Sigma$ of $\Sigma$.
-They let $\wt\Theta$, the estimator of $\Theta^*$, and $\wt S$, the estimator of $S^*$, be the solution of
+Contrary to the setting of \cite{Lounici14}, $\Sigma$ in the factor model (\ref{factor_general}) typically has neither low effective rank nor low rank: because $\tr(\Sigma)=d$, the effective rank of $\Sigma$ is $r_e(\Sigma)=d/\|\Sigma\|_2$, which is large unless $\|\Sigma\|_2$ becomes comparable to $d$; in addition, because $\Theta^*$ is positive semidefinite, if the diagonal elements of $V^*$ are all strictly positive, then $\Sigma=\Theta^*+V^*$ has full rank.
+Hence, a naive application of the method of \cite{Lounici14} to our setting amounts to seeking a low-rank approximation to a matrix that is in fact not low-rank.
+In contrast, our program (\ref{eq:convex_program}) seeks to estimate the genuine low-rank or nearly low-rank component $\Theta^*$ of $\Sigma$, even though this choice leads to technical challenges in our proof as compared to \cite{Lounici14}. \item[2.]
+By the observations we made earlier, our problem can be rephrased as follows: Estimate the off-diagonal elements of $\Theta^*$ given only their noisy observations, taking advantage of the fact that $\Theta^*$ is low-rank or nearly low-rank.
+Hence, as mentioned in Section~\ref {sec:proposed_research}, our problem is a variant of the matrix completion problem, in particular the version in which a matrix $\Sigma $ (not necessarily a correlation matrix) admits a decomposition into the sum of a low-rank component $\Theta^*$ and a sparse component $S^*$ with a general sparsity pattern (i.e., the locations of the nonzero entries of the sparse component are unknown but fixed), and the goal is to estimate $\Sigma$ based on its noisy observation $\wh\Sigma$ \cite {Agarwal12,Chandrasekaran11,Chandrasekaran12a,Hsu11,Luo11,Zhang12}.
+In particular, \cite{Chandrasekaran12a,Hsu11} let $\wt\Theta$, the estimator of $\Theta^*$, and $\wt S$, the estimator of $S^*$, be the solution of